YaroslavlPe1/Rl/ReadMe en.md

 # Hi, you want to use a simple language but you don't know which one 🌅

-## try the programming language Rulet🎂
+## try the programming language Roll🎂

 ```
 🥳🥳🥳